"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Related work

-Human-centered XAI~\cite{Ehsan2020HCXAI,Liao2021HCXAI,Ehsan2021HCXAI,Ehsan2022HCXAI,ehsan2022human} is an actively growing field, but one of the gaps in the existing literature is that much of the work still focuses on developers rather than end-users of AI systems~\cite{Hong2020CSCW,Bhatt2020FAccT,Liao_CHI_2020}.
-This gap is unsurprising, since XAI methods are primarily developed for and used by AI developers to inspect AI systems~\cite{Miller2017,Bhatt2020FAccT}.
-But this gap is critical because end-users may have different explainability needs that XAI methods should but don't yet support.
+Although human-centered XAI is an actively growing area of research, much of the work still focuses on developers rather than end-users of AI systems~\cite{Hong2020CSCW,Bhatt2020FAccT,Liao_CHI_2020}.
+This gap is unsurprising, since XAI methods have been primarily developed for and used by developers to inspect AI systems~\cite{Miller2017,Bhatt2020FAccT}.
+But it is critical because end-users may have different explainability needs that XAI methods should but don't yet support.

-Recently, some researchers began looking at end-users' needs in context of specific applications~\cite{Tonekaboni2019clinicians,Cai2019CSCW}.
-Tonekaboni and colleagues~\cite{Tonekaboni2019clinicians} placed clinicians in \textit{hypothetical} scenarios where AI models are used for health risk assessment, and found that clinicians wanted to know what features the models use so they can understand and rationalize their predictions.
-In a \textit{lab setting}, Cai and colleagues~\cite{Cai2019CSCW} also studied clinicians' needs in their interaction with an AI model that can assist with cancer diagnoses, and found that clinicians desired overall information about the model (e.g., capabilities and limitations, design objective) in addition to explanations of the model's individual predictions.
+Recently, some researchers began looking at end-users' XAI needs in context of specific applications~\cite{Tonekaboni2019clinicians,Cai2019CSCW,Cai2019CHI}.
+Tonekaboni and colleagues~\cite{Tonekaboni2019clinicians} placed clinicians in \textit{hypothetical scenarios} where AI models are used for health risk assessment, and found that clinicians wanted to know what features the model uses so they can understand and rationalize the model's outputs.
+In a lab setting, Cai and colleagues~\cite{Cai2019CSCW} studied clinicians' needs in their interaction with a \textit{prototype} AI model that can assist with cancer diagnoses, and found that clinicians desired overall information about the model (e.g., capabilities and limitations, design objective) in addition to explanations of the model's individual outputs.
+In another lab setting, Cai and colleagues~\cite{Cai2019CHI} examined what needs pathologists have when using a \textit{prototype} AI model for retrieving similar medical images.
+They also studied how pathologists use their proposed refinement tools, finding that pathologists often re-purposed them to test and understand the underlying search algorithm and to disambiguate AI errors from their own errors.